top of page

 (14) Wanting to Be Like the Most High

-Satan sought to raise his throne above all the angelic beings, including Christ, and make himself like the One True God, the Most High.
+Satan sought to elevate his throne above all angelic beings, including Christ, and to make himself like the One True God, the Most High.

-In creating their own kingdom now and establishing their own ruler on earth, with doctrines and calendars to match, those running organisations have also made themselves like the Most High in executing and defining truth, power, authority, and the plan of salvation.
-It is truly one of the greatest deceptions Satan has pulled over the Church.
+In establishing their own kingdom now and appointing their own ruler on earth, with doctrines and calendars to match, those running organisations have also fashioned themselves like the Most High in defining and executing truth, power, authority, and the plan of salvation.
+It is truly one of the greatest deceptions that Satan has perpetrated upon the Church.

-Many organisations claim that people must join them, seeing themselves as having power, authority, and legitimacy from on high.
-In doing so, they have made thrones for themselves above the stars of God, including Christ’s, and made themselves 'like the Most High'.
+Many organisations claim people must join them, viewing themselves as possessing power, authority, and legitimacy from on high.
+In doing so, they have constructed thrones for themselves above the stars of God, including Christ’s, and made themselves 'like the Most High'.

 (15) Korah's Modern-Day Rebellion

-We should also note the correlation between wanting to establish a working hierarchical organisational model of the Kingdom of God now to that of following Cain's example, what Balaam did, and Korah's rebellion (Numbers Chapter 16).
+We should also note the correlation between wanting to establish a working hierarchical organisational model of the Kingdom of God now and following Cain's example, Balaam's actions, and Korah's rebellion (Numbers Chapter 16).

 Jud.
 1:10-11 CEV But these people insult powers they don't know anything about.
 They are like senseless animals that end up getting destroyed, because they live only by their feelings.
 (11) Now they are in for real trouble.
 They have followed Cain's example and have made the same mistake that Balaam did by caring only for money.
 They have also rebelled against God, just as Korah did.
 Because of all this, they will be destroyed.